jeffrey82221/regex_inference/README.md

 The `fado+ai` engine minimizes a DFA (Deterministic Finite Automaton) of the training patterns, converts the DFA to a regex, and then uses ChatGPT to generalize to other similar patterns.
 The `ai` engine sends the training patterns directly to ChatGPT, asking it to produce a regex matching the patterns.
 The `fado+ai` approach is generally more economical than the `ai` approach, as it sends fewer tokens to ChatGPT.

-# Contribute
+# Contributing

-We welcome contributions to regex_inference.
-Whether it's improving the documentation, adding new features, reporting bugs, or any other improvements, we appreciate all kinds of contributions.
+We welcome your contributions to `regex_inference`!
+Whether you're improving the documentation, adding new features, reporting bugs, or making other enhancements, your input is greatly appreciated.

+# Contact

+If you have any questions, feature requests, or just want to chat, feel free to reach out to me at [jeffrey82221@gmail.com](mailto:jeffrey82221@gmail.com) or open an issue on our GitHub page.